 High school students are given the opportunity to participate in MHI’s inter-generational Positive Aging and Wellness Program.
 Students adopt leadership roles in coordinating and managing the Technology sessions at the Positive Aging and Wellness Program monthly series.

 Their responsibilities include: researching health care technology links, mentoring seniors on accessing technology and informational health care links, and creating an oral history report on senior participants.
 During 2014-2015 school year, we hosted 8 sessions on health and wellness topics with 12 students volunteering and dedicating a total of 130 hours.

-Students from Booker High School (a traditionally underrepresented school), are exposed to careers in STEAM (Science, Technology, Engineering, Arts, Mathematics) through ongoing speaking events with health care professionals and continued access to professional mentoring and field trips.
+Students from schools like Booker High School (a traditionally underrepresented school), are exposed to careers in STEAM (Science, Technology, Engineering, Arts, Mathematics) through ongoing speaking events with health care professionals and continued access to professional mentoring and field trips.
 In 2014-2015 school year, Know No Bounds program captivated 15 students and brought in 6 guest speakers including an architect, civil engineer, sports psychologist, and medical doctors.

 Gatekeepers of Community Health

-Educate youth and other volunteers in the community on a variety of health topics.
+They hold regular peer to peer led health information and stress management healing circles.
+Gatekeepers educate and screen youth and other volunteers in the community on a variety of health topics.
 They promote education and awareness on the issues of hypertension, diabetes, and HIV/AIDS within the community at various events, especially focusing on high risk groups.
 They can also provide testing, counseling services, and linkage to care as needed.